 Narrator: Wil Wheaton

-It's 2044, and Wade Watts escapes from the tragic hardships of real life in a world of virtual reality called OASIS in Ready Player One.
+It's 2044, and Wade Watts escapes the tragic hardships of real life in a world of virtual reality called OASIS in Ready Player One.
 But when Wade comes across a puzzle leading to what is the equivalent to the golden ticket in this alternate reality, he's not the only one who's craving the power that will come with it.
 And he must make amends with his own reality before he can succeed.

 What We Like: The Charlie and the Chocolate Factory vibe